Manage my Service

 Introducing Manage my Service

-Scheduled to launch in August 2026, the Manage my Service portal will simplify how you communicate with us, making processes more efficient and improving security, so we can all focus on what matters most: improving the quality of care for people who experience care.
+The Manage my Service portal will simplify how you communicate with us, making processes more efficient and improving security, so we can all focus on what matters most: improving the quality of care for people who experience care.

 All users will be required to log into the Manage my Service Portal using an individual, unique email address.
-This should be provided to us before launch via the Manage my Service User Details Form issued to all registered care services in May 2026.
-For security reasons and to support multi-factor authentication, it will not be possible for users to login into the new Manage my Service portal using shared email addresses.
-Users who access more than one care service must use a different email address for each service.
+These details should be provided to us before launch via the Manage my Service User Details Form, being issued to all registered care services in May and early June 2026.

 You can see an overview of Manage my Service by watching this short video.